hazelcast/hazelcast-reference-manual/daux/docs/1900_Management/100_Getting_Member_Statistics/200_MultiMap_Statistics.md

 long total();

 /**
- * Cost of map & near cache  & backup in bytes.
+ * Cost of map & Near Cache  & backup in bytes.
  * todo: in object mode, object size is zero.
  */
 long getHeapCost();